sharmaguyz/argocd-testing/README.md

  This password must be only used for first time login.
 We strongly recommend you update the password using `argocd account update-password`.
 ```
+You should delete the argocd-initial-admin-secret from the Argo CD namespace once you changed the password.
+The secret serves no other purpose than to store the initially generated password in clear and can safely be deleted at any time.
+It will be re-created on demand by Argo CD if a new admin password must be re-generated.

+Here’s a breakdown of the key points:

+Initial Purpose: The argocd-initial-admin-secret is created when Argo CD is first set up.
+It holds the default password for the admin account in clear text.

+Changing the Password: After you change the admin password (usually through the Argo CD CLI or UI), the secret with the initial password becomes redundant.
+It contains sensitive information that should no longer be used.

+Safety and Cleanup: It's recommended to delete this secret after changing the password to improve security.
+The initial password stored in the secret is no longer needed, and keeping it could pose a security risk if it's inadvertently exposed.

+Re-creation: If Argo CD needs to generate a new admin password in the future, it will create a new argocd-initial-admin-secret automatically.
+So, deleting the old one won't affect your ability to manage Argo CD or change passwords later.

+In summary, once you have updated the admin password, deleting the argocd-initial-admin-secret is a good practice to remove outdated and potentially insecure information from your Kubernetes cluster.